mihirsar/pysocket/README.md

 - `client.py`: Python script for the client side of the socket connection.
 - `circuits.csv`: is a sample csv can be used as a demo
 - `requirements.txt`: required libs
-- `1 million rows sample dataset`: https://drive.google.com/file/d/1ybpgbZDv1XKSmWACZbwTkjBai-_hspeu/view?usp=drive_link
+- `1 million rows sample dataset`: [Drive link](https://drive.google.com/file/d/1UhKJRCwCglC3tmBQwS9pgd0wgnGMsjrd/view?usp=drive_link)